 The median listing price of in New Bedford was $209,800.
 The average price per square foot was $149, a price that is lower than the South Coast average of $198.

 Massachusetts has an estimated population of 6,811,779 across 7,800.6 square miles, giving the state a population density of 873.24 people per square mile.
-Here is a table of cities, towns & Census Designated Places (CDP) with a population above 10,000.
-For CDPs where 2016 estimated population data was unavailable the 2010 Census data was used.
+Here is a table of cities & towns with a population above 10,000. based on the 2010 United States Census data & the 2016 population estimate update.

 |Rank||Geography||County||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Den mi²||Established|